ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ```

 The command prints the P-Chain address for `Mainnet`, `P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j` which is the one needed
 for this tutorial.
-Also prints the balance of the account, which, as said, should be enought to pay for the tx fee
+Also prints the balance of the account, which, as said, should be enough to pay for the tx fee
 (2 AVAX for deploy op, 0.001 AVAX for add subnet validator op, see [Fees](../quickstart/transaction-fees))

-Note `key list` command can be used to get any ledger address in the sequence by changing the index param from `0` to the
+Note the `key list` command can be used to get any ledger address in the sequence by changing the index param from `0` to the
 one desired, or to a list of them (eg: `2`, or `0,4,7`).
-Also you can ask for addresses to be used on `Fuji` with `--fuji`
+Also you can ask for addresses to be used on `Fuji` with the `--fuji`
-param, and local networks with `--local` param.
+param, and local networks with the `--local` param.

 #### Funding the ledger

-A new ledger device has no funds on it.
+A new ledger device has no funds on the address controlled by it.
 Send funds via transfer to its correspondent addresses if you already have funds on a different address.

-You need at least 2 AVAX for deploy operation (Create Subnet + Create Blockchain, see [Fees](../quickstart/transaction-fees)).
+You need at least 2 AVAX for the deploy operation (Create Subnet + Create Blockchain, see [Fees](../quickstart/transaction-fees)).

 You need at least 0.001 AVAX for the add validator operation.